Agent Control Protocol: Admission Control for Agent Actions: Deployment Considerations

-ACP provides sensible defaults via \texttt{DefaultPolicyConfig()} (Appendix~A of ACP-RISK-2.0).
-Organizations should treat policy calibration as an operational process, informed by observed denial rates, throughput baselines, and threat model requirements.
+ACP provides sensible defaults via \texttt{DefaultPolicyConfig()} (Appendix~A of ACP-RISK-2.0), corresponding to the Medium profile above.
+Organizations should treat policy calibration as an operational process, informed by observed denial rates, throughput baselines, and threat model.